brighthr/slate/source/includes/Rota/_rota.md

 Parameter | Description
 --------- | -----------
-rotaGuid | The Guid Id of the rota you want to copy
+rotaGuid | The unique identifier of the rota

 ### Body parameters